 - Robert H. Miller, “Law School Confidential: A Complete Guide to the Law School Experience: By Students, for Students”

 - Andrew J. McClurg, “1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School”

 - Dennis J. Tonsing, “1000 Days to the Bar But the Practice of Law Begins Now”

-Transcripts If you have not already done so, please send one copy of your official transcript confirming receipt of your bachelor’s degree from your undergraduate institution to: Atlanta’s John Marshall Law School Office of Admissions, 1422 West Peachtree Street N.W., Atlanta, GA 30309
+Transcripts If you have not already done so, please send two copies of your official transcript confirming receipt of your bachelor’s degree from your undergraduate institution to the following address: Atlanta’s John Marshall Law School, Office of Admissions, 1422 West Peachtree Street, Atlanta, GA 30309.

 STUDENTS WITH DISABILITIES

 Atlanta’s John Marshall Law School has a diverse population of students, including many students with disabilities.
 These disabilities range from learning disabilities to mobility impairments.
 If you need accommodations for Orientation or for your classes, please contact Dean Judith Barger as soon as possible at email@example.com.
 Information about our accommodations policy can be found at this link.